cryxli/sr201/sr201-php-cloud-service/README.md

 The pages constructs the command text and saves it to the *MD5(DeviceSerial+Password)_cmd* file.
 You can just query the status without sending any instruction to the device.

+Make sure to use *.htaccess* files properly to provide some level of safety for the app.
+The one in the *SyncServiceImpl.svc* is required to process the *ReportStatus* "Web Service" request as *ReportStatus.php*.

 ## Test Cloud Service
 The sample code is hosted on a free hosting site and accessible at the following URL: